-Melissa Data's Global Name Cloud Service uses Results Codes to determine the status of a name and any changes or errors found during the verification process.
+Melissa Data's Global Phone Service uses Results Codes to determine if a phone number was or was not matched with one in our database.
 The Melissa Data Cloud Services use the following Results conventions:

 - 1. CLOUD SERVICE ERRORS: SExx

 - 2. CLOUD TRANSMISSION ERRORS: GEXX

 - 3. NAME STATUS CODES: NSxx

 - 4. NAME ERROR CODES: NExx